avinetworks/avi-helm-charts/docs/AKO/faq.md

     Ingress2 (default namespace) --> foo.com path: /foo, Service: svc2

-Also, ingress allows you to have a mix of secure and insecure hostpath bound to same backend services like so:
+Also, ingress allows you to have a mix of secure and insecure hostpath bound to the same backend services like so:

     Ingress1 (default namespace) --> SNI hostname --> foo.com path: /foo, Secret: secret1